My mind is not so different from when I came to America at 19— still curious, still moving at my own pace.

 Wishing you a healthy, peaceful, and joyful New Year.

+A long time ago, a fortune teller told me I probably live till 60 but do not live long.
 I do not believe it seriously, but it stays in my mind when I hear something like that, so I did not forget about it.

 Since I was born, I have had many near-death experiences, so it may be a miracle that I am still alive and enjoying a fulfilling life.
 I try to live each day with gratitude.

 Now that I’m 70, I can definitely feel my body aging.
 I have aches and pains all over my body, and I often find myself looking for things every day because I can’t find them, but for some reason, I feel young at soul and mostly upbeat.
+I don’t feel that old yet, so isn’t 70 that old after all?

 After my 69th birthday, I told Eric I wanted to go to Europe, specifically Rome (Italy), to celebrate my 70th birthday and made a plan with him.
+Going to Rome has been on my bucket list since I saw Audrey Hepburn in “Roman Holiday” when I was 9 years old.

 The movie was released in 1953 before I was born, so I do not remember how I watched it, but it must have been with my father since he loved to see foreign movies and took me to many French movies, too.